 Below are the recessed lights that we will be converting to pendants.
 They are in our kitchen.
 Here’s the BEFORE:

-How to change a light fixture using a recessed light conversion kit.
+Supplies needed for changing a light fixture using a recessed light conversion kit:

 1.)
 Turn off the breaker for the light/lights you will be working on.**** This step is NOT optional.